Excel VBA: Dynamic Range Based on Cell Value (3 Methods)

 Excel VBA Dynamic Range Based on Cell Value

-3. Copy and Paste Dynamic Range Based on Cell Value with Excel VBA
+Example 3 – Copy and Paste a Dynamic Range Based on Cell Value with Excel VBA

-In this illustration, we have a demo sales info template that one shop manager has to create every day to store sales information.
-Using VBA code, we’re going to copy and paste the template to a new worksheet based on a cell value that holds the worksheet name.
-In addition, we’ll be able to decide what portion of the template should be copied and then pasted to our desired worksheet.
+We have a demo sales info template that one shop manager has to create every day to store sales information.
+We’re going to copy and paste the template to a new worksheet based on a cell value that holds the worksheet name.
+We’ll be able to decide what portion of the template should be copied and then pasted to our desired worksheet.
 Here is the template in the below screenshot which is in the “Source” worksheet.

 To facilitate the user to choose what columns to copy in the new worksheet, we inserted the column names in cells G2:G6.
 In cell H2, we put the source worksheet name, and form where we’re going to copy the template to a new worksheet.
 We need to put the new worksheet name in cell I2.